Pitfichie Forest Mountain Bike Trails

 Cairn William Trail

-The Cairn William trail (classed as a white route) is an 11 mile way marked trail around the lower edges of Cairn William and Pitfichie Hill.
+The Cairn William trail (classed as a white route by Forestry Commission Scotland) is an 11 mile way marked trail around the lower edges of Cairn William and Pitfichie Hill.

 Leaving the car park you head up Tillyfourie Hill on a fire break road, and as the hill flattens out the road forks right.
 Take the right fork and pass the well hidden Whitehills recumbent stone circle on your left before reaching a Tee junction.
 Here you have the choice of completing the Cairn William route either clockwise, by heading right, or anti-clockwise by heading left.